spiral/docs/core/controllers.md

    return $this->core->callAction('Controllers\HomeController', 'action', ['name' => 'John']);
 }
 ```
-Executing such controller action without all required parameters will cause `ClientException`.
-As most
+Executing this controller action without all the required parameters will return `ClientException`.
+Most
- of the time controllers called via http `Router` parameters will be populated using route optional
+ of the time, the controllers are called via http `Router`.
+Parameters will be populated using route optional
  segments.
 ```php
 public function bootstrap()